Emil Gilels: a guide to the famous Soviet pianist and his best recordings

 Gilels kept his youthful curiosity as an adult, often visiting museums and art galleries while on tour.
 He would happily lose himself for hours in European churches and cathedrals, hoping to stumble upon a practising organist.
 He was fascinated by the organ, which was so rarely heard in the Soviet Union and conspicuously absent from Russian Orthodox worship.

-‘[I felt] like a drained battery that was being recharged,’ he said.
+‘[I felt] like a drained battery that was being recharged,’ he said of his experiences with the instrument.
 The organ reminded Gilels of his adolescent love for Liszt’s and Busoni’s transcriptions of Bach’s organ works – in fact, his dream to become an organist had at one point almost disrupted his piano studies.
 Few people associate Gilels with Bach, a composer whose significance he felt was too private to share with a large audience.
-Yet for a close circle of friends he played Bach’s complete Well Tempered Clavier and many of the Suites.
+Yet, for a close circle of friends, he played Bach’s complete Well Tempered Clavier and many of the Suites.

 Gilels and Stalin